NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Related work

-Another way to improve retrieval indices with the help of language models is to perform document expansion.
+\paragraph{LM-based Document Expansion} Another way to improve retrieval indices using language models is document expansion.
 This consists of augmenting the terms in a document that do not occur in its original text, but are likely to be useful for retrieval.
 When used in combination with a lexicalized retrieval index, document expansion can be implemented without additional query-time computational requirements.
 Recent examples of LM-based document expansion systems include Doc2Query~\cite{doc2query} and Doc2Query-T5~\cite{nogueira2019doc2query-t5}.

 Other forms of document expansion include the \textit{Probably asked questions} database~\cite{lewis-etal-2021-paq} which, via an expensive offline system, uses a generative language model to produce lists of questions for every document in the corpus.